-In February 2021, the Company's Board of Directors increased the authorization of the Company's share repurchase program to \$250 million, or the Repurchase Program.
+In February 2021, the Company's Board of Directors increased the authorization of the Company's share repurchase program to \$\omega\$50 million, or the Repurchase Program.
 Such authorization does not have an expiration date, and at present, there is no intention to modify or otherwise rescind such authorization.
 Shares of the Company's common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The timing, manner, price and amount of any repurchases will be determined at the Company's discretion and the program may be suspended, terminated or modified at any time, for any reason.
 Among other factors, the Company intends to only consider repurchasing shares of its common stock when the purchase price is less than the last publicly reported book value per common share.
 In addition, the Company does not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate the Company to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

-The Company did not repurchase any of its common stock during the quarter ended March 31, 2022.
-The Company repurchased approximately161 thousand shares of its common stock at an average price of \$11.39 per share for a total of \$2 million during the quarter ended March 31, 2021.
-The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$226 million as of March 31, 2022.
+The Company repurchased approximately 5.4 million shares of its common stock at an average price of \$.10 for a total of \$49 million during the quarter and six months ended June 30, 2022.
+The Company did not repurchase any of its common stock during the quarter ended June 30, 2021.
+The Company repurchased approximately161 thousand shares of its common stock at an average price of \$11.39 per share for a total of \$2 million during the six months ended June 30, 2021.
+The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$177 million as of June 30, 2022.

 In February 2022, the Company entered into separate Distribution Agency Agreements (the "Sales Agreements") with each of Credit Suisse Securities (USA) LLC, JMP Securities LLC, Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
 LLC and RBC Capital Markets, LLC (the "Sales Agents").
-Pursuant to the terms of the Sales Agreements, the Company may offer and sell shares of our common stock, having an aggregate offering price of up to \$500,000,000, from time to time through any of the Sales Agents under the Securities Act of 1933.
-During the quarter ended March 31, 2022, the Company did not issue any shares under the at-the-market sales program.
+Pursuant to the terms of the Sales Agreements, the Company may offer and sell shares of our common stock, having an aggregate offering price of up to \$500,000,000, from time to time through any of the

+Sales Agents under the Securities Act of 1933.
+During the quarter and six months ended June 30, 2022, the Company did not issue any shares under the at-the-market sales program.